+Overage Name

 Owner's Name

-Switt Switte

 Street Address

-City and State (or Province in Canada)

-City and State (or Province in Canada)
+City and S itate (or Province in Canada)

-Owner's Telephone Number
+Own er's Telephone Number

-Chassis Identification Number
+Chassi is Identification Number

-Vehicle Identification Number
+Vehicl e Identification Number

-3.1

-Owner's NameDate of Delivery to First Purchaser
+Date of Delivery to First Purchaser

 IMPORTANT: This folder should be kept with vehicle at all times and should remain with the vehicle at time of resale.
 Check to make sure engine coolant is minus 40°.